 When purchasing a furnace for your home, being aware of the many types of furnaces available will help make the buying process easier.
+The two main types of furnaces available for sale include standard and high-efficiency furnaces.
 With each furnace type comes different benefits.
-We’ve laid out the different furnace options that are available and what they mean to help you make the best decision for your home.
+High-efficiency gas furnaces feature Annual Fuel Utilization Efficiency (AFUE) ratings as high as 98 percent.
+In addition, this type of heating system provides superior temperature regulating features to meet the real-time heating demands of your home.
+If you're in the process of comparing different categories of furnaces, we’ve laid out the different options that are available and what they mean to help you make the best decision for your home.

 Different Types of Furnaces

 This type of furnace utilizes a gas valve that opens and closes permitting gas to flow at a single, consistent rate.
 A single-stage furnace operates at only one capacity: high.
 With only one flow rate, single-stage systems are less efficient than two-stage systems and operate at about 80% Annual Fuel Utilization Efficiency (AFUE).

 High-efficiency two-stage furnace systems operate at two capacities: high and low.
 These systems utilize the low setting a majority of the time, only kicking into high when temperatures are bitter cold.
 If you’re comparing a single stage vs two-stage furnace for the home, we recommend investing in a two-stage system because they are more energy-efficient and provide a more consistent temperature.
 Because they operate more efficiently, two-stage furnaces will save you money on your gas bill.

 High-efficiency modulating furnaces continually monitor temperature and heat output, adjusting the gas flow in small increments.
 The minute-by-minute monitoring utilized by this type of furnace allows for even temperature throughout the home.
 These HVAC systems also feature the highest efficiency ratings in the industry.